McCarthyites (Canada): Post-election

-As the only elected McCarthyite, Dalton McCarthy forged an alliance with Wilfrid Laurier's Liberals.
-He would likely have been appointed to cabinet had he not died following a carriage accident in early 1898.
+As the only elected McCarthyite, Dalton McCarthy forged an alliance with Wilfrid Laurier's Liberals, even though Laurier was a French Canadian Catholic.
+This alliance began during the election, as the McCarthyites made arrangements with the Liberal Party and the Patrons of Industry in some Southern Ontario ridings to avoid vote splitting among anti-Conservative voters.
+He might have been appointed to cabinet had he not died following a carriage accident in early 1898.
 His son, Leighton McCarthy, won a by-election to succeed his father.

 His followers attempted to revive the party and pursue McCarthy's anti-Catholic theme, but were unsuccessful.
 The party was formally disbanded in the same year.